This is a collection of Steve Firebrand's short stories which doesn't form part of a novel.

 'Sounds like it takes the skill out of selection,' Anne said.

-'It is more of a case of forming the list of who we need then convincing them that this is the best job for them,' Steve said, 'I hand them a do and don't list which basically is have fun don't upset anyone.
-This is easier because being "cherry picked" for compatibility there should be little friction.
+'It is more of a case of forming the list of who we need then convincing them that this is the best job for them,' Steve said, 'I hand them a do and don't list which basically is have fun but don't upset anyone.
+This is easier because being "cherry picked" for compatibility is one point ticked so there should be little friction.
 Of course, some tension is necessary to avoid stagnation and boredom.
 So we introduce competition to keep them on their toes.'

 'The share deal, what is the go?'
 Anne asked, 'Seems to be a reward for nothing.'